uzyn/bigdenary/README.md

 ### Features

 - [Deno](https://deno.land) module first.
-Also soon to be available as ES Module (ESM) and CommonJS (Node) module.
+Soon to be available as ES Module (ESM) and CommonJS (Node) module.

 - Compute methods are largely implemented through native BigInt, without much string manipulation required.

 - Standalone & lightweight.
 Zero dependencies.

-- Intuitive data structure – base amount and decimals.
+- Intuitive data structure – base amount and decimal places, similar to that of cryptocurrency esp.
+Bitcoin.

-- _Should be_ faster than existing bignumber, bigdecimal today. _(Untested, yet)_

-- API is similar with popular bignumber, big.js, decimal.js, decimal.js-light, though not all methods are supported, yet.
+- API is similar with the popular BigNumber libraries such as bignumber.js, big.js, decimal.js.
+Not all methods are supported, yet.

 ## Usage